shulebomba-hub/school-app-1/ShuleBomba/README.md

   can manage more than one class with students belongs to that class.
-  This app provide a security to teachers details and Students deatails, also its highly secured by ShuleBomba Team , Data cannot hacked in any means once Rollcall taken, The Attendanve sheet is locked for a that day and cannot be edited....
+  This app provide a security to teachers details and Students deatails, also its highly secured by ShuleBomba Team , Data cannot hacked in any means once Rollcall taken, The Attendance sheet is locked and cannot be edited, Unless by using security code (Your password) within one day.